Content warning: Some light nudity ahead.

-There are also a few bonus pictures for this chapter on my Tumblr.
+There are a few bonus pictures for this chapter here.

 Author’s note: Aaah, this is so weird!
 It’s all over and I’m kind of emotional about it.
 On the one hand, I really, really wanted to finish this and I’m so pleased with having it done, but on the other, I’ll really miss these two.
 Especially since their lives promise to be nothing but bliss (well, it’s a little weird and they’re going to live apart most of the time – but still, bliss) from now on.
 Imagine all the cute cuddly-kissy stuff I could be writing… But alas, it’s time to say goodbye.